Stamp Duty Calculator

 Where is the official stamp duty calculator?

-Does HMRC have a calculator for Scotland?
+Does HMRC have a calculator for Scotland or Wales?

 Can I trust online stamp duty calculators?